aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to FODS via C++ or Online App" h2="PPSM  to FODS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to FODS?</h2>

+The Portable Presentation Slide Master (PPSM) file format is used to store presentations created in Microsoft PowerPoint.
+It is a binary file format that stores the presentation in a compressed form.
+The FODS (Flat Open Document Spreadsheet) file format is an open XML-based file format used to store spreadsheet documents.
+It is a part of the Open Document Format (ODF) and is used to store data in a tabular form.
+Converting PPSM to FODS is beneficial as it allows users to open and edit the presentation in a spreadsheet format.

+<h2>How Aspose.Total Helps for PPSM to FODS Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to FODS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to FODS.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, convert, and render documents within their C++ applications.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+By using Aspose.Total for C++, you can convert PPSM file to FODS within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPSM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to FODS.
+Aspose.Total for C++ is a comprehensive suite of APIs that makes it easy to convert PPSM to FODS within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}